-This webinar will present:
+This webinar presents:

 Niccolo’ is a Principal Statistician at Quanticate and has worked on a large variety of projects spanning many TAs and Phase I to IV, providing input to study design and conduct as well as planning and executing statistical analysis and interacting with regulatory agencies.
 Prior to joining Quanticate in 2015, he worked as a research fellow for nearly 7 years in Medical Statistics at the University of Milan and 2 years in the European Commission Joint Research Centre.

 Santosh Tymms is a statistician at Quanticate.
 His role includes providing high-quality statistical support to clients, contributing to process improvement and knowledge sharing within the department and researching data quality oversight.
 Santosh has worked in medical statistics for 4 years following an MSc with Distinction from Lancaster University.

 Sonia Cobain is a principal statistician at Quanticate.
 Her role includes providing high-quality statistical support to clients, contributing to process improvement and knowledge sharing within the department and researching data quality oversight.
 Sonia has worked at Quanticate for 15 years following a MA in Biostatistics at Boston University.
 Before working in statistics Sonia was a Maths teacher.

 Sofia is a Senior Statistician at Quanticate and has five years of experience in the pharmaceutical industry.
 She did her BSc (Hons.)
 Mathematics and MSc in Statistics from Imperial College London, UK.
 Sofia has experience on a variety of indications across different phases and is involved with creating training for colleagues on various technical topics ranging from client and internal processes to implementation of stats analyses.